Radeon Pro 5600M vs Quadro RTX 4000

 The Quadro RTX 4000 is our recommended choice as it beats the Radeon Pro 5600M in performance tests.

-Be aware that Quadro RTX 4000 is a workstation card while Radeon Pro 5600M is a mobile workstation one.
+Be aware that Quadro RTX 4000 is a workstation graphics card while Radeon Pro 5600M is a mobile workstation one.

 Vote for your favorite